itchyny/lightline.vim/README.md

-If your vim looks like:
+If your statusline looks like:
 ![lightline.vim - tutorial](https://raw.github.com/wiki/itchyny/lightline.vim/image/tutorial/16.png)
 the patched font is not installed.

-There are two kinds of font looks nice:
+There are two kinds of patched fonts:

-+ The patched font for [vim-powerline](https://github.com/Lokaltog/vim-powerline): see https://github.com/Lokaltog/vim-powerline/tree/develop/fontpatcher
++ The patched fonts for [vim-powerline](https://github.com/Lokaltog/vim-powerline): see https://github.com/Lokaltog/vim-powerline/tree/develop/fontpatcher
-+ The patched font for [powerline](https://github.com/Lokaltog/powerline): see https://github.com/Lokaltog/powerline-fonts
++ The patched fonts for [powerline](https://github.com/Lokaltog/powerline): see https://github.com/Lokaltog/powerline-fonts

+Create or download the font and install it.
+And add the `guifont` setting to your .vimrc.
+If you are using the vim in terminal, the font cannot be controlled in .vimrc.
+Open the terminal setting and select the patched font.

-This tutorial is based on the former, the font for vim-powerline.
+This tutorial is based on the former, the font for vim-powerline (Inconsolata for Powerline).
-If you installed the patched font for powerline, use the following settings instead.
+If you have installed the patched font for powerline, use the following settings instead.
 ```vim
 let g:lightline = {
       \ 'colorscheme': 'wombat',